-The Volunteer State features legal online—and only online—sports gambling.
+The Volunteer State features legal online—and only online—sports gambling (read more about this on the Tennessee online sports betting page).
 At the time of this writing, internet betting is close to launching in Tennessee.

 Current estimates peg online sportsbooks as launching in November 2020.
 DraftKings, FanDuel, and BetMGM will likely be the first bookmakers in the market.

 All operators must pay a hefty $750,000 licensing fee annually.
 They must also cover a 20% tax rate on gross gaming revenue.

 Each online bookmaker needs to purchase official league data as well.
 Official league data refers to statistics provided by major sports leagues.

 Tennessee enforces an odd stipulation that requires betting sites to take a minimum of 10% juice (vig) from wagers.
 By comparison, most states only average between 5% and 6% juice.

 Therefore, bettors will face worse odds in Tennessee than in almost any other market.
 The 10% hold could hurt the state’s betting revenue.